 Starting your content creation with targeted keywords and pain points helps you to use your target customer’s language.

 And if the language is mostly negative around their current frustrations, you’ll be moving a lot of them to take financially beneficial actions.
 Done very well, blog posts can promote your lead magnet, lead generation landing pages, quote request pages, contact forms as well as direct sales pages.

-Now, here are some actionable strategies on how you can actually use the Google adwords data in your business blogging strategy.
+Now, here are some actionable strategies on how you can actually use the Google ads data in your business blogging strategy.